How Much is a 1 Carat Diamond Worth? | Price + Buying Guide

 Where To Buy a 1 Carat Diamond Ring

-If you want to avoid paying high markup prices for a 1 carat diamond ring, we suggest shopping at online diamond dealers.
+If you want to avoid paying high markup prices for a 1 carat diamond ring, we suggest shopping at online diamond retailers.
 These sellers typically offer lower diamond prices than local jewelry stores because they have lower overheads.
 They also tend to have a wider selection of exceptional 1 carat diamonds, plus a variety of beautiful ring settings.
 You can find anything from 14K or 18K yellow gold, white gold, or rose gold to platinum.
 Put simply, shopping online increases your chances of finding the perfect diamond engagement ring at the best price.

 Вадим Биць | Pexels